UniMath/agda-unimath/src/elementary-number-theory/ring-of-rational-numbers.lagda.md

 a [commutative](commutative-algebra.commutative-rings.md)
 [ring](ring-theory.rings.md).

-## Lemmas
+## Definitions

-### The abelian group of rational numbers has a compatible multiplicative structure
+### The compatible multiplicative structure on the abelian group of rational numbers

 ```agda
 has-associative-mul-ℚ : has-associative-mul ℚ